soygul/koan/README.md

 * **Client**: AngularJS and Twitter Bootstrap with pure html partials (no server side rendering so it's fully static and CDN ready).
 Bower packages are located at `client\bower_packages`.
 * **Server**: Koa for RESTful API on top of Node.js v0.11+ with the use of `--harmony` and generators.
 * WebSockets along with JSON-RPC is used for real-time client-server communication and browser sync.
-* Passport.js is used for social auth.
+* OAuth 2 is used for social authentications.
 Instead of auth cookies, we use JWT along with HTML5 *local storage*.
 * Grunt tasks are used to facilitate development and testing.
 * MongoDB for persistence.
-Possibly more to be added.

 ## Live Example
 Browse the live KOAN example on [https://koan.herokuapp.com](https://koan.herokuapp.com) which is a Facebook like real-time sharing app.